azdavis/azdavis.net/posts/en/lambda-cube.md

 ## Terms to terms

-As mentioned, the most common variety of function is the one that allows takes a term and returns a term, like `is_zero`.
+As mentioned, the most common variety of function is the one that takes a term and returns a term, like `is_zero`.

 ## Types to terms